JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 julia> df = DataFrame(A = Int[], B = String[])
 0×2 DataFrame
 ```
-Additionally, a `DataFrame` object can be constructed from a named tuple, or an arbitrary number of named tuples.
-The order and types of the elements in the named tuples speciefy the order of the columns and their type:
+Additionally, a `DataFrame` object can be constructed from an array of named tuples, where each tuple of the array corresponds to a row of the new data frame.
+The order and types of the elements in each of the named tuples specify the order of the columns and their types:

 ```jldoctest dataframe
 julia> r1 = (A = 1, B = "M")